DCAN-Labs/dcan-nn-unet/doc/nnunet_model_creation_sop.md

 5. [Create nnU-Net model](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/how_to_use_nnunet.md).
 6. After the model is created, for a sanity check you should [run Dice coefficient measures](https://github.com/DCAN-Labs/SynthSeg/blob/ade17f53285e8932a47ba91bba1f93a40874cc20/ext/neuron/metrics.py#L97) using the model and make sure the Dice coefficient is reasonable (at least 0.80, and, preferably, 0.90 or 0.95).
 7. Visually inspect segmentations after running inference using the new model on a test dataset (to look for holes or any other obvious issues).
-8. Communicate with [Tim Hendrickson](mailto:hendr522@umn.edu), who adds new models, before and after testing
+8. Communicate with [Tim Hendrickson](mailto:hendr522@umn.edu), who adds new models, before and after testing.  ["Preparing and Placing nnU-Net Models into BIBSNet Container"](https://docs.google.com/document/d/1IOudCeg6PEJfLANF9ZcESQWwkWuVqNWh-5JlUMXURVs/edit?usp=sharing) describes how nnU-Net models are placed in BIBSNet and any preparation needed.